Doctor of Laws: Indonesia

 In Indonesia, Doctor of Law is known as Doktor Hukum and is the highest academic level in legal education.
 The writing of the title is simply abbreviated as Dr., as also applies to fields of education other than Law.
 Concentration in the field of law according to the choice concerned, for example Constitutional Law, Civil Law, Criminal Law.
 International Law or more specifically, for example Business Law, Marriage Law, Transportation Law, Labor Law, etc. In the education system in Indonesia, the Doctor of Law degree is included in Strata (Level) 3 and is pursued after completing Masters (Strata 2-post graduate) and Bachelor of Law (Strata 1-undergraduate) education.
-Graduates of the Strata 2 program in the field of Law are called Magister Hukum - M.H (Masters of Laws) and graduates of the Strata 1 program are called Sarjana Hukum - S.H (Bachelors of Laws).
+Graduates of the Strata 2 program in the field of Law are called Magister Hukum - M.H (Master of Laws) and graduates of the Strata 1 program are called Sarjana Hukum - S.H (Bachelors of Laws).
 Everyone with Bachelors of Laws degree holder may apply to be a certified lawyer after completing the requirements as regulated in Indonesian Law Number 18 of 2003 concerning Advocates but it is not permissible for someone with the status of a civil servant, member of the military, police, prosecutor, judge or state official.

 Italy

 In Italy, the title of "Magister Doctor of Law" (Dottore magistrale in Giurisprudenza) is the title given to students who complete the five-year Laurea magistrale degree.

 Despite the adoption of the Bologna process, in Italy law remains a field that retains the traditional Italian system.

 Once a prospective lawyer has been awarded the Magister Doctor of Law and worked 18 months as a trainee lawyer, he or she is required to pass a state bar examination in order to be licensed to practice as an attorney at law (Avvocato).
 Previously, dottore in giurisprudenza was the title given to the students that completed the old (four-year) course of studies in law.

-After the five-year degree, it is possible to enroll in a Ph.D. course in a specific field of law ("Dottorato"), and the title obtained is "Dottore di ricerca" (a Ph.D.).
+After the five-year degree, it is possible to enrol in a Ph.D. course in a specific field of law ("Dottorato"), and the title obtained is "Dottore di ricerca" (a Ph.D.).